Shrimp Tempura Rolls Recipe (Godzilla Rolls): No Raw Fish in this Sushi

 Featured with this recipe

-1. No Raw Fish in this Sushi
+3. No Raw Fish in this Sushi

-3. Great for Beginners
+4. Great Sushi for Beginners

-4. Frequently Asked Questions
+6. Frequently Asked Questions

-6. How to Make Shrimp Tempura Rolls
+8. How to Make a Shrimp Tempura Roll

-7. Shrimp Tempura Rolls (Godzilla Rolls) Recipe
+9. Shrimp Tempura Roll Recipe

 These Shrimp Tempura Rolls, also called Godzilla Roll Sushi, are my my favorite sushi rolls to make!
-They’re basically a combo of several different rolls that I love at sushi restaurants, but so much cheaper to make right at home.
+They’re basically a combo of several different rolls that I love at sushi restaurants, but so much cheaper than takeout to make right at home.
 In fact, you can make about ten of these for the price you would pay for one at a restaurant!
 I realize this isn’t going to be a “family rotation” meal for most of you, but if you have an upcoming anniversary or just feel in the mood to make something different, this is a great one!
-I love the spicy mayo drizzled over the top.
+I love the spicy mayonnaise drizzled over the top.
 YUM.

-Ingredients in Shrimp Tempura Rolls
+Ingredients in a Shrimp Tempura Roll

 • Avocado – overripe avocado is a little easier to roll